Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 (3) Union forces gained control of the county around Summersville, making Nancy's escape impossible and her hanging apparently certain.

-(4) Nancy Hart’s grave on Manning Knob, at the Manning Knob Cemetery also known as Nancy Hart Cemetery and is so listed on Williamsburg District Cemeteries List ... near the Nicholas and Greenbrier County line and near the town of Richwood, West Virginia bears a tombstone that reads Nancy Hart 1846 - 1902 Civil War Heroine, however, some sources also state that she was born in 1843 and died in 1913. ...
-Historically, there is actually no evidence to suggest that Nancy Hart The Confederate Spy was in fact born in 1843 and died in 1913.
-Some suggest that Nancy married a Douglas, the name is wrong if she married a Douglas, The tombstone should reads Nancy Hart Douglas or Nancy H. Douglas 1846-1902.
-It would be possible that this is not Nancy Hart, The Confederate Spy at all.
+(4) Nancy Hart's grave on Manning Knob, at the Manning Knob Cemetery also known as Nancy Hart Cemetery and is so listed on Williamsburg District Cemeteries List ... near the Nicholas and Greenbrier County line and near the town of Richwood, West Virginia bears a tombstone that reads Nancy Hart 1846 - 1902 Civil War Heroine, however, some sources also state that she was born in 1843 and died in 1913. ...
+Historically, there is actually no evidence to suggest that Nancy Hart the Confederate Spy was in fact born in 1843 and died in 1913.
+Some suggest that Nancy the Confederate Spy was hanged in late 1862 in Greenbrier County, West Virginia and hung by Unionist guerrilla.

 (5) Some suggests that Nancy was still alive in 1907 when Joshua Douglas passed away, and some suggests that local oral history places Nancy in downtown Richwood, West Virginia during the 1907 and 1910 during the appearance of Halley’s Comet.
 The memorial at her grave site point to her date of death as 1902 so who is buried at Manning Knob, at the Manning Knob Cemetery also known as Nancy Hart Cemetery.